Scribble-Works/preptime-api/README.md

 ```

-Supbase dashboard can be accessed on port `8000`.Eg. (localhost:8000).
+Supbase dashboard can be accessed on port `8000`.
+Eg. (localhost:8000).

 You will be prompted for a username and password.
 By default, the credentials are: